stassa/wh40ksim/README.md

 A friend of ours in the Earth caste has forwarded me information on a new devide designed by our Engineers, which they call a Combat Emulator.
-The Fire caste has been using it to great effect to anticipate the movement of our enemies in combat and have already earned many accolades for their increased effectiveness in battle.
+The Fire caste has been using it to great effect to anticipate the actions of our enemies in combat and have already earned many accolades for their increased effectiveness in battle.

 Although the device is still a mere prototype (the Earth caste friend says it's "still in beta") it can already simulate the outcome of a set of units firing